Our website is compliant with french law. Please be assured that we respect the privacy of website users and that we hold a licence.

 - and websites that operate links to the above address must pursue their business and circulate information, images and other media in accordance with public policy and accepted standards of goods behaviour and, generally, in accordance with french law.
 Banque Transatlantique reserves the right to change these conditions at any time.

-In the event of a disagreement, you can write to your bank's mediator at the following address:
+In the event of disagreement, you can express your request by referring to the following link: https://www.banquetransatlantique.com/fr/contacts.html#S6

 As online sales may be carried out via our website, it is important that we advise users of the law applicable to banking and financial canvassing.
 The sale of products and services outside our branches is also governed by distance selling regulations.
 These documents can be viewed here